gaze-network/gaze-indexer/README.md

 <!-- omit from toc -->
 # Gaze Indexer
 Gaze Indexer is an open-source and modular indexing client for Bitcoin meta-protocols.
-It has support for Bitcoin and Runes out of the box.
+It serves as a foundation for building ANY meta-protocol indexers, complete with efficient source data fetching, reorg detection, and database migration tool.
+This allows developers to focus on what truly matters: Meta-protocol indexing logic.
-It is built with extensibility in mind, allowing developers to easily implement new indexer modules and APIs.
+Gaze Indexer has support for Bitcoin and Runes out of the box, but can be easily extended to support other meta-protocols by implementing new modules.

 Gaze Indexer also comes with a block reporting system for verifying data integrity of indexers.
 Visit the [Gaze Network dashboard](https://dash.gaze.network) to see the status of other indexers.